cloudfoundry/docs-deploying-cf/vcloud/index.html.md

 ---
-title: Deploying Cloud Foundry on vCloud Hybrid Service or vCloud Director
+title: Deploying Cloud Foundry to vCloud Hybrid Service or vCloud Director
 ---

 ## Overview ##

-The goal of these instructions is to help you install open source Cloud Foundry on vCloud Hybrid Service or on a supported vCloud Director deployment (5.1+).
-Please note that security, scale and other production considerations are outside the scope of these instructions - we have instead emphasized simplicity in getting someone off the ground with Cloud Foundry.
+The goal of these instructions is to help you install open source Cloud Foundry on vCloud Hybrid Service (vCHS) or on a supported vCloud Director (vCD) deployment (5.1+).
+Please note that security, scale and other production considerations are outside the scope of these instructions.
+Instead we have emphasized simplicity in getting off the ground with Cloud Foundry.

 To install open source Cloud Foundry on vCloud Hybrid Service (vCHS) or vCloud Director, please follow the following steps: